William Teeling

-Sir Luke William Burke Teeling (5 February 1903 – 26 October 1975) was an Irish writer, traveller and a Member of Parliament (MP in the United Kingdom).
+Sir Luke William Burke Teeling (5 February 1903 – 26 October 1975) was an Irish writer, traveller and a Member of Parliament (MP) in the United Kingdom.
 He was known for his enthusiasm for a Channel Tunnel.

 Background

-Born in Dublin to a prominent Roman Catholic family, he was the son of the Accountant-General of the Irish Supreme Court.
-One of his great-granduncles, Bartholomew Teeling, was hanged by the British for taking part in the Irish Rebellion of 1798.
-He attended the London Oratory School and Magdalen College, Oxford, where he studied history.
+Born on 5 February 1903 in Dublin to a prominent Roman Catholic family, he was the son of Luke Alexander Teeling, Accountant-General of the Irish Supreme Court and his wife Margaret Mary Burke Teeling.
+His grandfather was the soldier and novelist Charles George Teeling.
+One of his great-great-uncles, Bartholomew Teeling, was hanged by the British for taking part in the Irish Rebellion of 1798.

+He attended the London Oratory School and Magdalen College, Oxford, where he read History.

 Journalistic and literary career

-On leaving university, Teeling became a journalist and travelled widely both at home and abroad, especially in the United States where he described himself as an "amateur tramp".
+Upon graduation, Teeling became a journalist and travelled widely both at home and abroad, especially in the United States where he described himself as an "amateur tramp".
 He lived among the homeless and hitched lifts on freight trains, reporting back to The Times about his adventures.

-In the early 1930s he studied the youth movements in Nazi Germany.
-In winter 1933 Teeling had walked all the way from London to Newcastle upon Tyne, sleeping in hostels and examining the efforts of local councils to tackle unemployment.
+In the early 1930s, he studied the youth movements in Nazi Germany.
+In winter 1933, Teeling had walked all the way from London to Newcastle upon Tyne, sleeping in hostels and examining the efforts of local councils to tackle unemployment.

 Another preoccupation when Teeling was travelling abroad was the treatment given to Irish immigrants and to the Catholic Church.
-In 1937, he wrote The Pope in Politics (expressively dedicated "to those Catholics who have faith in the future of democracy"), which suggested that Pope Pius XI was opposed to the new forms of Catholicism developing in the Americas and also pointed out the Pope's autocratic views and his complicity with Fascist Italy.
+In 1937, he wrote The Pope in Politics.
+The book was expressively dedicated "to those Catholics who have faith in the future of democracy", and suggested that Pope Pius XI was opposed to the new forms of Catholicism developing in the Americas; it also pointed out the Pope's autocratic views and his complicity with Fascist Italy.
+The following year he published Why Britain Prospers.